alex-feel/hugo-modules/seo-tools/basic-seo/README.md

 ---
 ```

 With these configurations, the `twitter:creator` meta tag will be set to the Twitter handles of the authors specified in the front matter of each page.
-If the authors parameter is missing or invalid, or if none of the specified authors are found in `authors.json`, the `twitter:creator` meta tag will fall back to the Twitter username specified in the `hugo.toml` file.
+If the authors parameter is missing, invalid, or if none of the specified authors are found in `authors.json`, the `twitter:creator` meta tag will fall back to the Twitter username specified in the `hugo.toml` file.

+The `author` meta tag will be set for each author specified in the front matter of each page.
+If a translation for the author's name is available in the site's i18n files, it will be used; otherwise, the name from the front matter will be used directly.
+If the `authors` parameter is missing or empty, the `author` meta tag will fall back to the global author specified in the `params.toml` file.

+### Page-Specific SEO Parameters

 You can also specify other SEO related parameters in the front matter of each page: